kjansson/yac-p/README.md

 ## Purpose

-YAC-p fits in wherever you don't want to do metrics scraping.
-There are multiple reasons for choosing push-based metrics collection over pull-based;
+YAC-p fits in wherever you don't want to do metrics scraping to get access to your Cloudwatch metrics in Prometheus.
+There are multiple scenarios where push-based metrics collection might be more suitable than pull-based;

 - <b>Decentralizing</b> - When in a multi-account cloud environment with centralized metric collection, keeping the configuration and responsibility of metrics collection in the scope of the client account simplifies scaling.